 SEARCH UNIVERSITY LIBRARIES

-This exhibit will feature cover pages from the official publications of Black United Students: Black Watch, The Spectrum, and UHURU.
+This exhibition features cover pages from the official publications of Black United Students: Black Watch, The Spectrum, and UHURU.
+(Curated by Haley Antell)

 Immediately following the Kent State shootings, President Robert White ordered that the University close and an injunction was then granted to that effect.
 However, the faculty voted to complete their courses by any means necessary.
 This exhibit features legal documents, news clippings, letters, and oral histories surrounding the effort to keep Kent State open.
 (Curated by Katie Davis)

 In the aftermath of the shootings of May 4, 1970, Kent State University Libraries sent letters to colleges and universities across the nation requesting campus strike newspapers and related documents to be archived for future research.
 This exhibit highlights a selection of the responses that are found in the Campus Strike papers in Special Collections and Archives.
-The exhibit is now on display in the Marovitz Gallery, 1st Floor, University Library.
+The exhibit was on display in the Marovitz Gallery, 1st Floor, University Library from August 2020 - September 2021.
 A companion virtual exhibit is available to view online by clicking the link below.
 (Curated by Anita Clary)

 Part of a multi-location suite of exhibits to mark the 50th commemoration of the Kent State and Jackson State shootings.
 This segment of these inter-related exhibits focuses on civil rights and anti-war actions at Kent State (Kent, OH), Jackson State (Jackson, MS), and South Carolina State (Orangeburg, SC) in the years 1960-1967.
 (Curated by Cara Gilgenbach)